-• Project Goals: The purpose of this project provides for routine operation & maintenance of the dam and related structures, water control data collection & analysis, real estate, continuing evaluation data gathering & analysis, and dam safety efforts.
+Project Goals: The purpose of this project provides for routine operation & maintenance of the dam and related structures, water control data collection & analysis, real estate, continuing evaluation data gathering & analysis, and dam safety efforts.

-In FY15, the Corps will perform routine operations and maintenance activities for the project and grounds, dam safety actions and oversight, water control and other data collection and analyses, and real estate actions as required.
+In FY16, the Corps will perform routine operations and maintenance activities for the project and grounds, dam safety actions and oversight, water control and other data collection and analyses, and real estate actions as required.
+A Periodic Inspection and Emergency Exercise will be conducted.

-This project has prevented over \$32M in cumulative damages between 1960 and 2014.
+This project has prevented over \$32M in cumulative damages between 1960 and 2015.
 A Screening for Dam Safety Portfolio Risk Assessment (SPRA) was conducted in 2009 resulting in a Dam Safety Action Classification (DSAC) rating of II for this project.
 As a result of the DSAC II rating, a required Interim Risk Reduction Measures Plan (IRRMP) was finalized and approved in FY12.
-Project is covered by an EIS.
+Due to this dam safety rating, the Risk Management Center funded an Issue Evaluation Study in the form of a Semi-Quantitative Risk Assessment for the project in 2015.

-Summarized Federal Financial Data (\$000) Allocations thru FY11 1,903 FY 12 Allocation 392 IRRMP finalized, inspect intake/outlet works.
+Summarized Federal Financial Data (\$000) FY 12 Allocation 392 IRRMP finalized, inspect intake/outlet works.
 FY 13 Allocation 285 Periodic positional survey; Intermediate dam inspection.
-FY 14 Allocation 317 O&M of the dam, dam safety efforts and required water control analysis.
+FY 14 Allocation 317 O&M of the dam, dam safety efforts and re- quired water control analysis.
 Prepared draft update of water control manual.
-FY 15 Allocation 300 O&M of the dam, dam safety efforts and required water control analysis FY 16 Budget 385 \$1,010 Capability
+FY 15 Allocation 300 O&M of the dam, dam safety efforts and re- quired water control analysis, repaired overlook parking area FY 16 Allocation 385 O&M of the dam, dam safety efforts and water control analyses, conduct required periodic in- spection and emergency exercise FY 17 Budget 380 \$1,005 Capability